 So, if you have got a 50,000-gallon pool, you will need 50 ounces of liquid shock and a 5-pound powder shock.
 If there are algae present in the swimming pool, it’d be best to triple-shock it.
 That means tripling the dose.

-For pool shock to be as effective as you need it to be, the pool pH has to stay balanced too.
-That means keeping it between 7.2 and 7.7.
+For pool shock to be as effective as you need it to be, the pool chemicals have to stay balanced.
+That means keeping in the ranges shown in the table below:

 Use a digital pool test kit and check the pH level.
 If unbalanced, balance it before adding the pool shock chemicals.
 You will also need to monitor it during the shocking process continuously.

-This is a crucial step as you want to ensure you distribute the chemical evenly and make it easy to stir it around to touch all the pool corners.
+This is a crucial step as you want to distribute the chemical evenly and make it easy to stir it around to touch all the pool corners.

-Pour the pool shock in a 5-gallon bucket, stir to mix, and start bucketing the solution all around the pool edges evenly.
+Pour the pool shock in a 5-gallon bucket, stir to mix, and start bucketing the solution evenly around the pool edges.

 You can use this opportunity to add an algaecide to kill the microbes and protect against pool algae that might be stubborn.